Tips and Trends for Outdoor Spaces

 “We see a trend toward tying interior space and design elements into exterior hardscape areas.
 One recent project featured a remodel of a master bedroom suite and bath, which opened out onto a beautiful raised patio area with a babbling stream water feature, matching indoor and outdoor fireplaces, seat walls, and an outdoor kitchen.
 We used the same stone veneer for the fireplaces, and then continued it across the front of the house to tie the entire experience together inside and out.
 The crowning jewel of the whole project, though, was the spectacular view of the mountains through the new atrium windows in the bedroom and from the new outdoor entertainment area.”

 -Laurice Jennings, Jennings Works, Inc.

 “Our favorite recent project was one in which we transformed a backyard very typical for our area—which included a slope and woods—into a nationally recognized architectural showcase for outdoor living space.
+We got the inspiration from ilcabraolino.ch.
 This space included a stunning combination of many of the popular trends in landscaping, hardscaping and other outdoor structures, including a pool and spa combo, pool house, fire pit, patio, segmental wall, and pergola.”

 -D. Wayne Melancon, Land Tech Group of Virginia